Japan investigators raid Dentsu in widening Olympic probe | Business

 Haruyuki Takahashi, a former executive at Dentsu, has been arrested four times in recent months on charges of receiving bribes from various companies that became sponsors for the Games.

-The money that exchanged hands for the bid-rigging totalled 500 million yen (USD 3.6 million), involving nine companies and one organisation, according to the newspaper Nihon Keizai Shimbun and other reports.
+The money that exchanged hands for the bid-rigging totaled 500 million yen (USD 3.6 million), involving nine companies and one organisation, according to the newspaper Nihon Keizai Shimbun and other reports.

 The companies involved in the earlier sponsorship scandal include Aoki Holdings, a clothing company that dressed Japan's Olympic team, and Sun Arrow, which produced the Tokyo Olympic and Paralympic mascots named Miraitowa and Someity.